 The evaluators had the impression - reinforced by teachers' remarks during the visit - that the lack of applied research is mainly due to the fact that the College relies upon the Lithuanian Railways providing it with research ideas and topics.
 Some members of staff confirmed that their industry partners were not always as innovative as they, college staff, themselves would wish.
-The peers had the chance to find some confirmation for this claim during the interviews with external stakeholders, who defined applied research more narrowly than an academic organisation usually does.
+The peers had the chance to find some confirmation for this claim during the interviews with external stakeholders, who defined applied research somewhat narrowly as solving (specific) technological problems with new vehicles or other technical equipment.
 The peers recommend the College to additionally develop and pursue its own research strategy.
-The aim should be to develop project ideas for applied research that could then be offered to the Lithuanian Railways or other railway-related companies.
+The aim should be to develop project ideas for applied research that could then be proposed to the Lithuanian Railways or other railway-related companies.